 Ski / Snow sports (Winter)

 Of course, the biggest draw to this area is the slopes.
 Offering world-leading ski and snowboarding opportunities, Megeve has been a hotspot for well-heeled skiers since the 1920s and is increasingly popular for snowboarders.
 The highest lift in the resort goes up to 2,350m with a total piste length of 445km.
-There’s a place for every level of expertise and all ages, although it tends to attract intermediate skiers seeking carefully-tended, recreational pistes and those who like to combine activity with some high quality après.
+There’s a place for every level of expertise and all ages, although it tends to attract intermediate skiers seeking carefully-tended, recreational pistes and those who like to combine activity with some high-quality après.
 Choose Evasion ski pass for local access, or Unlimited for access to more challenging slopes further afield as far as Verbier and Chamonix.

 Mountain Bike or Hike (Summer)

 Megeve isn’t just for winter.
 Travel here in summer and you’ll discover an entirely different vibe, but with equally plentiful activities.
 The terrain is a dream for hikers and mountain bikers and as the village is car-free it’s one of the safest and most enjoyable places to explore cycling, or on foot.
 There are over 300km of trails, with the option to take a lift (buy a mountain bike pass for special access to the Mont d’Arbois and Jaillet cable cars) and enjoy some leisurely lunches with stunning views.
-Use Megeve’s own skiing, hiking and mountain biking app for itineraries, routes and an interactive geolocation facility.

 Helicopter Ride over Mountain Ranges